EkaAI-Tech/.github/profile/README.md

 - Submit a pull request.

 ## Contact Us
-If you have any questions or suggestions, feel free to reach out to us at sapatevaibhav@duck.com.
+If you have any questions or suggestions, feel free to reach out to us at contact@ekaai.tech.
 </div>